IronThorn17/PongThreading/README.md

 # PongThreading

-PongThreading is a simple Pong game implemented using OpenGL and GLFW.
+PongThreading is a simple Pong game implemented using OpenGL and GLFW, featuring CPU threading for enhanced performance.

 ## Dependencies